 Indubitably, a well-made executive resume will make a positive impression on a recruiter.
 For you, it means that the chance to get access to the next stage of recruiting (e.g., a technical interview) is secured.
-That alone is a sufficient reason to pay attention to the best practices of resume writing: your total job search time will be much shorter, and you will land on a dream job much faster if recruiters notice how the resume demonstrates your diligence.
+Write my resume services on Skillhub suggest that alone is a sufficient reason to pay attention to the best practices of resume writing: your total job search time will be much shorter, and you will land on a dream job much faster if recruiters notice how the resume demonstrates your diligence.

 The Contents of an Executive Resume

 The logical arrangement of contents matters as much as the contents themselves.

 You certainly wouldn’t enjoy reading a poorly structured resume that mixes up personal contact data with the list of previous jobs and irrelevant life stories.

 When you know exactly which information fits into a specific part of your resume, it is much easier to finish it up faster.
 On the other hand, it turns up a lot more readable to an HR manager and to a senior executive who will review your resume eventually.

 Perhaps, a recruiter or an executive will offer you some other position with better opportunities or a higher salary if they find your experience relevant.

 An executive resume sample would be most helpful here.

 Here’s an invaluable piece of advice upfront: in the future, always tailor your resume to the requirements that an employer sets before you.
 Some of them want you to follow a certain structure, and some just ask to include a line that reads, “I have carefully read the job requirements top to bottom.”